CSU-LishenZhang/diPaRIS/README.md

 You can train the model of 5-fold cross-validation in a very simple way by run `diPaRIS.py` under the `/code` directory.

 ### There are some parameters you can set in the diPaRIS.py file as needed:
-In the function `dealwithdata`, you can set the data path for diPaRIS.
+In the function `dealwithdata`, you can set the *data path* for diPaRIS.
 The default path is located under `'../dataset/' + protein + '/'`.
 Adjust this path as needed for your data setup.

-The data required for diPaRIS prediction is explained in the corresponding directory.
+In the function `main`, you can set the *storage path* for trained diPaRIS models.
+The default path is under the working directory.
+Adjust this path in the `model.save`, `os.path.exists`, and `model.load_weights` functions as needed for your data setup.
+This ensures that your model can be saved and loaded correctly.

+In the function `main`, you can set the *dataset name* for diPaRIS.
+The default dataset is `AKAP1-HepG2`.
+Adjust this name as needed for your data setup.
+You can also prepare the dataset yourself.
+The data required for diPaRIS prediction is illustrated in `/AKAP1-HepG2`.

+Thank you and enjoy the tool!